Executive Director – Matthew Garcia

 In her free time, Cortney can be found enjoying the beautiful New Hampshire outdoors.
 She loves kayaking, horseback riding, hiking, and volunteering in the field of conservation.

-Activities Specialist – Heather Slater
+Program Director – Heather Slater

-Heather grew up in Groton, Vermont and moved to the Upper Valley with her three boys two years ago.
+Heather grew up in Groton, Vermont and moved to the Upper Valley with her three boys three years ago.
 She attended Lyndon State College studying Psychology and Human Services with a minor in Art.
-She has worked in domestic violence advocacy with Umbrella and has several years’ experience working as an aid with special needs kids.
+She has worked in domestic violence advocacy with Umbrella and has several years experience working as an aid with special needs kids.
 In Heather’s spare time she enjoys drawing, painting and staying busy, enjoying the outdoors with her kids.